martty/vuk/README.md

 (if building with a multi-config generator, do not make the `debug` folder)

 ### Overview of using **vuk**
-3. Initialize your window(s) and Vulkan device
+1. Initialize your window(s) and Vulkan device
-3. Create a `vuk::Context` object
+2. Create a `vuk::Context` object
-4. Each frame:
+3. Each frame:
   1. Each frame, prepare high level description of your rendering, in the form of `vuk::Pass`
   2. Bind concrete resources as inputs and outputs
-  3. Bind managed resources (temporary resources used by the
+  3. Bind managed resources (temporary resources used by the rendergraph)
   4. Record the execution your rendergraph into a command buffer
   5. Submit and present